Star Trek Movies

 finds out that the probe is on the search for traces of the now extinct humpback whales.

-They travel to the late 20th century and find
+In order to provide the probe with an answer, the crew travels to the late 20th century and find

 two such whales in the Cetacean Institute in Sausalito.
 After some